-If you frequent any of the popular car audio forums, you’ll notice that this question “how to break in a subwoofer” comes up quite a bit.
+If you have frequently visited any of the popular car audio forums, you'll notice that this question "how to break in a subwoofer" comes up quite a bit.
 So, is it real or just a myth?
-Let’s find out.
+Let's find out.

 Breaking in a subwoofer is a matter of serious debate in the car audio enthusiast community.

 Some insist that it's absolutely necessary while others say it's not.
 However, a rough consensus has evolved that it's a good idea to consider breaking in subwoofers that are designed for for high-power operation.